ElsayedGhanem/Flight-data-analysis/README.md

 ---
 ## Setup Instructions
-1. Import the dataset into your PostgreSQL database by running the SQL script:
+1. Import the dataset into your PostgreSQL database by running the SQL script located at:
-   `Flight Analysis.sql`
+   `Postgres/Flight Analysis.sql`

 3. This single script includes the following sections which you can run step-by-step or all at once: